 When you think of Bach, say his Cello suites, you have to consider that most of his music wasn’t ‘popular’ when he wrote it.
 He was employed as ‘Composer’ at an estate.
 Most of his music, he wrote for himself, played for himself, in a small chamber in the castle… 300 years ago.
 He wrote hundreds of pieces for organ, choir, as well as many other instruments.
 He spent most of his life as a church organist and a choir director.
 His music combines profound expression with clever musico-mathematical feats, like fugues and canons in which the same melody is played against itself in various ways.

 Bach Adagio on piano

 Alessandro Marcello was a baroque Italian composer who knew how to write a good melody.
-None other than The great composer Johann Sebastian Bach was a fan as well – he liked Marcello’s most famous work “concerto in d minor for oboe and strings” – which is one of the most performed oboe concertos in the repertory – so much that he transposed it into a very “emotional” piece considering his style.
+None other than The great composer Johann Sebastian Bach was a big fan of Marcello.
+Bach liked Marcello’s most famous concerto for oboe and strings, which is one of the most performed oboe concertos in the repertory, so he transposed it into a very “emotional” piece considering his style.